 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-Yarrow Tea is an under the radar herbal infusion.
-It may not be as well known as some of the more popular herbal flower teas, check out our favorites.
+Yarrow Tea is an under-the-radar herbal infusion.
+It may not be as well known as some of the more popular herbal flower teas.

 But it comes packed with all the benefits and advantages that you have come to expect from herbal infusions.

 What is Yarrow Tea?
-Yarrow Tea is an herbal infusion made from the yarrow flowers.
-Yarrow and Yarrow Tea have been used for centuries as a herbal remedy for a wide range of ailments in ancient medicine.
+Yarrow Tea is an herbal infusion made from yarrow flowers.
+Yarrow and Yarrow Tea have been used for centuries as herbal remedies for a wide range of ailments in ancient medicine.

 If you are new to Yarrow tea or if you are seeking a little bit of extra information about this interesting herbal infusion then you have come to the right place.

 Everything you need to know about Yarrow tea is right here for you to drink in.

 The scientific name for yarrow is Achillea millefolium(source).
 It is found across most of the temperate climates around the northern parts of the planet.